 Stir-up Sunday may have been and gone but it’s not too late to get your raisins out and get baking in time for the big day!
 Baking is a Christmas tradition which harks back to times when friends and family would come together to bake in preparation for Christmas Day.

-You can find a different take on the traditional Christmas Pudding, with our Mincemeat Sponge Pudding here.
+You can find a different take on the traditional Christmas pies, with our Christmas Mince Pies here.

 Some of our favourite Christmas baking traditions are:

 - The stirring of the pudding from East to West.
 Preparing the pud in this way reminds us of the three wise men who visited Jesus at his birth, bringing gold, frankincense and myrrh.

 - In times gone by every Christmas pudding contained 13 ingredients.
 These 13 ingredients represented Jesus and his disciples.

 - Adding coins to the pudding was said to bring luck, if you were the lucky one to find them in your portion on Christmas Day.
 Before coins, charms were used.
 These were a silver coin for wealth, a wishbone for luck, a thimble for thrift, a ring for marriage and an anchor for safe harbour.
 Give yours a thorough inspection before eating though.
 You wouldn’t want to bite in to one!

 So now you know what raisins are good for.
 Lots of things and we love them!

 As always, we’d love to see your marvellous recipe shots on our Instagram (@crazyjackorganic) and Facebook (@crazyjackorganic) pages.